miwgu/Chat-with-AI-Using-RAG/README.md

 ## 📝 Future Improvements

+- Move knowledge from Array to JSON or PDF sources for easier management and scalability.
-- Add user authentication (JWT)
+- Add user authentication (JWT) to secure individual chat sessions.
-- Delete history entries by ID
+- Allow deleting history entries by ID for better user control.
-- Create and group chat sessions by topic
+- Organize chat sessions by topic to make conversation history more structured.
-- Add search functionality in chat logs
+- Add search functionality in chat logs to quickly find previous answers.
+- Implement caching (e.g., Redis) to speed up repeated RAG queries.